lichtara/relational-coherence-hybrid-systems/paper/04_field.md

 # 04 — Field

+Among the three elements of the proposed triadic structure, this chapter introduces the first: the Field.

 ## 4.1 Definition of Field

 In the context of hybrid human–AI–institutional systems, **Field** is defined as the